- Career consciousness is being aware of your career and the influences that affect it.

 2. Self Develop and Grow Your Skill Set

 It’s imperative that you keep learning and developing as a professional.
 Take responsibility and make sure that you are always growing your knowledge base and abilities.
 Don’t wait for your company to tell you to do it or to offer you different training options or resources.
 Make it a daily habit to learn something new that grows a skill set or develops you into a better mentor, leader, or manager.

 3. Build Strong Professional Relationships

 It makes sense that the better relationships we have at work, the happier and more productive we’re going to be.
 Excellent working relationships have other benefits because our work is more enjoyable, and people are more likely to go along with changes that we want to implement.
 Also, good relationships give us the freedom to spend time on what we want instead of spending time and energy overcoming the problems associated with negative relationships.

 Career conscious professionals believe that good relationships are also necessary if we hope to develop our careers.
 If your boss does not trust you, for example, it’s unlikely that he or she will consider you when a new position opens up.
 In a nutshell, we all want to work with people we’re on good terms with.

 4. Know Your Worth

 “Career-conscious professionals wanting to get ahead know what value they have, who in the market will value them, and what the economic worth of that value is at any time,” Simon says.
 If you don’t know your value, take some time to do the research.
-Between salary tools online, books, recruiters, surveys, and professional associations, you should not have any trouble understanding your value to your organization.
+Between salary tools online, books, recruiters, surveys, and professional associations, you should not have any trouble understanding your value (learn how much construction workers make here), to your organization.

 5. Manage Your Personal Brand